 - 1. With due regard for the code of conduct adopted by the Executive Board of the Erasmus University, the language for the programmes and the examinations is Dutch, unless the course guide specifies otherwise. - 2.
 Participation in the educational programmes and examinations requires a sufficient command of the Dutch language.
-This requirement is met with when students: - a. are in possession of a Dutch pre-university education (VWO) certificate obtained in The Netherlands and the subject Dutch has formed part of the examination to obtain that certificate; or - b. have passed the test 'Dutch as a Second Language, level two' (NT-2, Examination II). - 3.
-Participation in the educational programmes and examinations for the English language components of the programme requires a sufficient command of the English language.
-This requirement is met with when students: - a. are in possession of a Dutch pre-university education (VWO) certificate obtained in the Netherlands and the subject English has formed part of the exam to obtain that certificate; or - b. are in possession of a secondary education certificate, obtained from a recognised institution for secondary education in one of the following countries: Australia, Canada (with the exception of Quebec), New Zealand, South Africa, Ireland, the United Kingdom (with the exception of the Commonwealth countries and territories) or the Unites States of America, and have followed that secondary education for at least the last two years in English; or - c. are in possession of a Dutch higher professional education (HBO) propaedeutic certificate obtained in the Netherlands or a propaedeutic certificate or statement of a successfully completed bachelor 1 from a Dutch university and the subject English has formed part of the exam to obtain that certificate; or - d. are in possession of a Dutch four-year higher professional education (HBO) school-leaving certificate obtained in the Netherlands and the subject English has formed part of the exam to obtain that certificate; or - e. are in possession of a higher education certificate, obtained from a recognised institution for higher education in one of the following countries: Australia, Canada (with the exception of Quebec), New Zealand, South Africa, Ireland, the United Kingdom (with the exception of the Commonwealth countries and territories) or the Unites States of America, and have followed that higher education for at least the last two years in English; or - f. have passed one of the following tests: - internet-based TOEFL with a total score of at least 80; - IELTS with a total score of at least 6.0.
+This requirement is met with when students: - a. are in possession of a Dutch pre-university education (VWO) certificate obtained in The Netherlands and the subject Dutch has formed part of the examination to obtain that certificate; or - b. have passed the test 'Dutch as a Second Language, level two' (NT-2, Examination II).
+3. Participation in the educational programmes and examinations for the English language components of the programme requires a sufficient command of the English language.
+This requirement is met with - when students: a. are in possession of a Dutch pre-university education (VWO) certificate obtained in the - Netherlands and the subject English has formed part of the exam to obtain that certificate; or b. are in possession of a secondary education certificate, obtained from a recognised institution for secondary education in one of the following countries: Australia, Canada (with the exception of Quebec), New Zealand, South Africa, Ireland, the United Kingdom (with the exception of the Commonwealth countries and territories) or the Unites States of America, and have followed that secondary education for at least the last two years in English; or - c. are in possession of a Dutch higher professional education (HBO) propaedeutic certificate obtained in the Netherlands or a propaedeutic certificate or statement of a successfully completed bachelor 1 from a Dutch university and the subject English has formed part of the exam to obtain that certificate; or - d. are in possession of a Dutch four-year higher professional education (HBO) school-leaving certificate obtained in the Netherlands and the subject English has formed part of the exam to obtain that certificate; or

+- e. are in possession of a higher education certificate, obtained from a recognised institution for higher education in one of the following countries: Australia, Canada (with the exception of Quebec), New Zealand, South Africa, Ireland, the United Kingdom (with the exception of the Commonwealth countries and territories) or the Unites States of America, and have followed that higher education for at least the last two years in English; or - f. have passed one of the following tests: - TOEFL iBTwith a total score of at least 80; - IELTS Academic with a total score of at least 6.0. - Cambridge B2 First with a total score of at least 170; - Cambridge C1 Advanced with a total score of at least 170; - Cambridge C2 Proficiency with a total score of at least 180.